 Our belief is that the ideal person to help other people with improvement work has a deep understanding of Lean and a deep understanding of organizational development in people.
 They need to have both.

 About six or seven years ago John Shook, I think, had a great learning, and he drew this balance beam.
-It’s a balance between people and the social side of change, and technical on the product side of change.
-I think there was big jump in learning at that point.
+It's a balance between people and the social side of change, and technical on the product side of change.
+I think there was a big jump in learning at that point.

 What we've come to believe over the last couple of years is that still is somewhat flawed, that picture, because, really, you don't have people here and a process over there.
 People are in processes.
 It's that integration of people within a process.
 That is what you need to have.

 That's where investing in people, developing them, and, in my mind, served by leaders who really respect me.
 That's where the magic is, I think.
 I would say that Lean really is better improvement journey for a bunch of years.
 Then, probably for a couple of years, the feedback gets in.

 It might have slowed our rate of improvement for a couple of years, because we were learning some difficult lessons.
 Now that we think we've learned these lessons, we think we're back accelerating again.
 I guess that's why they call learning and why they call it work.
 It's not like it's easy, or anybody would do it.